Relaxed Actor-Critic with Convergence Guarantees for Continuous-Time Optimal Control of Nonlinear Systems: Relaxed Continuous-Time Actor-Critic

-\begin{assumption} The solution to \eqref{eq.PE} is smooth if $\pi(x) \in \Psi(\Omega)$, i.e. $V^{\pi}(x) \in C^1 (\Omega)$ \cite{lewis2005definition,Vamvoudakis2010OnlineAC}. \end{assumption} In recent years, many experimental results and theoretical proofs have shown simple optimization algorithms such as SGD can find global minima on the training objective of deep NNs in polynomial time if the network is over-parameterized (i.e., the number of hidden neurons is sufficiently large) \cite{allen2018convergence,du2018gradient}.
+Multiple theoretical analyses and experimental studies have demonstrated that optimization algorithms like SGD are capable of locating the global minimum of the training objective for multi-layer NNs in polynomial time, provided that the NN is over-parameterized (with a sufficiently large number of hidden neurons) \cite{allen2018convergence,du2018gradient}.
 Based on this fact, our second assumption is:

-\begin{assumption} If both the value network $V_{\omega}$ and policy network $\pi_{\theta}$ are over-parameterized, the global minimum of the critic loss function in \eqref{eq.loss_c} and actor loss function in \eqref{eq.loss_a} can be found respectively using an appropriate optimization algorithm such as SGD. \end{assumption} Next, the convergence property of Algorithm~\ref{alg:DGPI} will be established.
-As the iteration index $i$ tends to infinity, we will show that the optimal value function and optimal policy can be achieved using Algorithm~\ref{alg:DGPI}.
-Before the main theorem, some lemmas are necessary at this point.
+\begin{assumption} Optimization algorithms like SGD can locate the global minimum of the critic loss function \eqref{eq.loss_c} and the actor loss function \eqref{eq.loss_a} for over-parameterized NNs in polynomial time. \end{assumption}

+In the following section, we will demonstrate that the nearly optimal value function and policy can be obtained using Algorithm \ref{alg:RCTAC}.
+To do so, we will first introduce some necessary lemmas.